 If your unit is huge and you are not getting enough hot water like before it could be that one or more of the tank’s heating elements may have knocked.
 Another sign of inadequate hot water you should watch out for is getting a steady stream of lukewarm water.
 This is a sign the water heater’s heating elements are faulty.
 Also, if hot water runs out while showering, it could be that your unit’s heating element is faulty.

 Scalding hot water can burn your skin.
 If your electrical water heater supplies scalding hot water, it could be that your unit has one or both of its thermostats set too high.

 To check and readjust the thermostat, here’s what you should do;

-- Turn off power supply to your water heater via the service panel
+- Turn off the power supply to your water heater via the service panel.

 - Remove the access panel, insulation, and safety guard from each heating element on the water heater.
 Do this with extreme caution to avoid touching any wires or electrical terminals.

 - To confirm there’s no power in the wires, use a non-contact voltage tester.